patrick-blom/firefly_luciferin_wiki/Settings.md

 As soon as you start the `Firefly Luciferin` software it creates a `FireflyLuciferin.yaml` file in your documents folder, you can configure it manually or via user interface.
 `If you don't know how to configure it, just use the default settings`.
+If you are using the FULL firmware you must configure [Wifi and MQTT](https://github.com/sblantipodi/firefly_luciferin/wiki/Remote-Access), if you are using the LIGHT firmware you must disable MQTT.

 ![settings_screen](https://github.com/sblantipodi/firefly_luciferin/blob/master/data/img/settings_screen.png)